Home / Patterns / Dan-Gun

 Power

-Power is still structural, but errors are magnified.
-Small posture mistakes now create noticeable loss of stability or control.
+Power remains structural, but errors are magnified.
+Small posture mistakes now produce visible instability or loss of control.

 Tension Control

-Students often tense more as movements get larger.
+As movements grow larger, students often tense early.
 Dan-Gun rewards staying relaxed until the moment of impact.

 Transitions — Where Dan-Gun Gets Honest

-Longer movement lines make poor transitions obvious.
-If the body doesn’t reset cleanly, balance problems accumulate quickly.
+Longer movement lines expose poor transitions.
+If the body doesn’t reset cleanly, balance problems accumulate rapidly.

 Simple check: After a long step, can you stop cleanly without adjusting your feet?